Variable Interest Rate Student Loans

 Terms vary depending on the repayment plan you negotiate with your lender.
 That being said, terms for private student options tend to be between five and 15 years.
 Longer terms mean you’ll pay more in interest, and there will be more potential for your rates to increase.

 Lastly, don’t forget to ask your lender about any potential fees.
 Prepayment, late payment, processing, origination, and other fees can add up if you’re not careful.

 - Low introductory interest rates

 - Can be used to finance all education-related expenses

 - Available from a wide range of lenders

-Tips for Applying for Variable-Rate Student Debt
+Tips for Applying for a Variable Rate Student Loan

 - Compare Lenders